 Here I am on my fuzzy friend, Sprocket.
 (Click the logo to go to “Bi-Pedal to Quadripedal Communications, Key of B.”)

 Sometimes I like to try and put my readers into places that I’ve been.
-I want you to go there with me, to see things that I have, and, in the case of this essay about my growing up in California’s Inland Empire, to smell and feel the things I did.
+In this case, we are growing up in California’s Inland Empire.
 [Click the logo to go to the essay.]

 The Origins of Everything

-Ever wonder who came up with brassieres?
+Who came up with brassieres?
 Or Kool-Aid?
-What about suspenders and fountain pens, or truffles?
-I was curious, and I was lucky enough to work with a publisher who was curious too.
+What about suspenders, fountain pens, or truffles?
+I was lucky enough to work with a publisher who was curious.
 They asked me to contribute to this gem of a book, a must-have for anyone who ever wondered about anything.
 Period.
 It’s available at book stores now, so go take a look, and look for my entries.

 100 Days of Monsters

-Sometimes I can’t stop myself from writing.
-When I saw Stefan Bucher’s innovative real-time movies depicting ink blobs being blown out into lively creatures, I was immediately drawn to the idea of creating stories for them.
+When I first spotted Stefan Bucher’s innovative real-time movies depicting ink blobs being blown out into lively creatures, I was immediately drawn to the idea of creating stories for them.
 All those monsters became a book, and I’ve written one of the forewords as well as a good number of the stories in this lovely volume.
 An absolute labor of joy.
 Get some joy of your own here.